 If the applicant can’t or will not submit the application by themselves, a Power of Attorney (POA) is mandatory.
 The POA is like an authorization letter.
 The applicants give formal permission to a representative to submit the application on his/her behalf.
 It is particularly true for old parents or disabled children.

 The applicant must sign the POA and mention the representatives’ names and contact details.
-The representative must provide an ID card and its copy.
+The representative must provide an ID card and a copy.

 What is the Housing Regulation for Italy family visa?

-The Italian government has put regulation over the sponsor’s house for a family visa.
+The Italian government has put regulations over the sponsor’s house for a family visa.
 The house must have enough space for all family members.

 To prove the house fulfills the standards, the sponsor must provide a formal certificate.
 The formal certificate could come from:

 - Italian Local Authority Office (Ufficio Comunale), or

 - The ASL, Azienda Sanitaria Locale – Local Health Unit